jwbono/PyNFG/README.txt

 ----------------------------------
 The documentation is hosted at http://pythonhosted.org/PyNFG/.

-Please contact James Bono for questions about using PyNFG in your research, reporting bug fixes, offering suggestions, etc.
+For questions about using PyNFG, reporting bugs or offering suggestions, please subscribe (low volume) and mail the googlegroup at pynfg@googlegroups.com.

 4. Contributors